A Local's 7-Day Iceland Itinerary - South Iceland & the Highlands

 A stream runs through a ravine with almost yellow moss growing all around it and mountains in the background deep in Iceland's Central Highlands.

-Deep in the Central Highlands
+Deep in the Highlands

 Water plunging over a cliff at Haifoss waterfall, a narrow but extremely tall waterfall in Iceland's Central Highlands.